 Use technology to your advantage: investigate videoconferencing software, shared calendars, and task management applications to keep your team on track.

-If you’re experiencing frustration in a team collaboration environment, look to see if there is a technological application that could solve your problem.
+If you’re experiencing frustration in a cross-team collaboration environment, look to see if there is a technological application that could solve your problem.

 2. Build trust and respect